ocristaldo/spaceinvaderspy/README.md

 # 👾 Space Invaders Python Clone (Galaga-inspired Evolution)

 A work-in-progress recreation of the classic Space Invaders arcade game built with Python and Pygame, now marching toward Galaga-style wave choreography and challenge stages.
-We keep the original sprites/feel while extending gameplay to match the deep dive documented in `docs/detailed_gameplay.md`.
+We keep the original sprites/feel while extending gameplay to match the complete spec documented in `GALAGA_SPEC.md`.

 ## � Project Status